-Lecture 2 hours; Laboratory 3 hours.
-Prerequisite: CAOT 1 or 9 with a grade of "C" or better.
+Prerequisite: CAOT 1 or 9 with a grade of "C" or better OR the ability to key 30 words a minute for three minutes with three or fewer errors.

 Continues to develop basic keyboarding skills and emphasizes formatting various kinds of business correspondence, reports, tabulations, and electronic forms using a Windows-based microcomputer.